XDR Python SDK Examples๐

 print(results)

-The following query can be used to retrieve an alert by ID.
+The following query can be used to retrieve a detection by ID.

 from taegis_sdk_python import GraphQLService